FrankFreek/ANTI-THEFT-APP/README.md

 # ANTI-THEFT-APP
-Am android mobile application used to track lost mobile devices
+An android mobile application used to track lost mobile devices